muru2005/gdg_final_lms_helper/README.md

    - Uses structured formatting with headings and bullet points
    - Provides download as PDF functionality
    - Caches generated summaries for quick access
+4. **Quiz**
+   - It takes the first 15,000 characters of the document to ensure the AI has enough context without exceeding its "context window" (memory limit).
+   -  It also requires an access_token (OAuth), which is necessary to act on your behalf when creating the Google Form later.
+   -  The prompt explicitly tells the AI to "OUTPUT ONLY A VALID JSON ARRAY".
+This is critical because code cannot easily read a conversational response like "Sure!
+Here are some questions..

 ### Smart Processing
 - **First-time generation**: Shows confirmation dialog before processing